 The Two Successful Amendments

 1) The New Cooper Amendment

-Just as the Maybot’s statement setting out the March timetable was a version of the withdrawn Cooper/Letwin Amendment, so Yvette Cooper’s new amendment was a reiteration of the Maybot’s statement.
+In the Alice-in-Wonderland world of the House of Commons, just as the Maybot’s statement setting out the March Hare timetable was a version of the now withdrawn Cooper/Letwin Amendment, so Yvette Cooper’s new amendment was a reiteration of the Maybot’s statement.
 The new Cooper Amendment runs:

 “and further notes in particular the commitment of the Prime Minister made in this House to hold a second meaningful vote by 12 March and if the House, having rejected leaving with the deal negotiated with the EU, then rejects leaving on 29 March without a withdrawal agreement and future framework, the Government will, on 14 March, bring forward a motion on whether Parliament wants to seek a short limited extension to Article 50 and, if the House votes for an extension, seek to agree that extension approved by the House with the EU, and bring forward the necessary legislation to change the exit date commensurate with that extension.”